Research Interests

 Memberships

-Regional representative, executive board of the Canadian Association for the Studies of Adult Education 2017-2018
+2020- 2021: President, the executive board of the Canadian Association for the Studies of Adult Education;

 Shan, H. (2017).
-Invited Panel Speaker on Supervisory Relationship, Pre-Conference for Graduate Students and Post-doctral Scholars, Canadian Association for the Study of Adult Education, May 27, Toronto: Ryerson University.
+Invited Panel Speaker, Supervisory relationship, Pre-Conference for Graduate Students and Post-doctoral Scholars, Canadian Association for the Study of Adult Education, May 27, Toronto: Ryerson University.